How to make illiquid assets tradeable

 • Key benefits include significantly enhanced transparency, unparalleled accuracy in execution, lightning-fast transaction speeds, substantial cost savings, robust security underpinned by cryptography, and a new paradigm of trust built on code.

-• Real-world applications are rapidly proliferating across diverse sectors, including Decentralized Finance (DeFi), supply chain management, healthcare, real estate, and the burgeoning world of blockchain gaming.
+• Real-world applications are rapidly proliferating across diverse sectors, including decentralized finance (DeFi), supply chain management, healthcare, real estate, and the burgeoning world of blockchain gaming.

 • While challenges such as scalability limitations on certain blockchain networks and the evolving nature of legal and regulatory frameworks persist, significant progress is being made to address these hurdles through ongoing technological advancements and proactive policy development.